 It is unlikely you will hear Spanish spoken in this region.
 Most speak English, with a thick southern accent.
 If you are around older people they likely will speak Cajun French as their first language.
 Most Cajun people also speak English.
 The language will be close to extinct in another twenty years, if nothing is done to keep it around.

 This region is the home of Cajun and Zydeco music.
 There are many music related events locally.
 Live music is everywhere.
 There are old fashioned music halls scattered about the countryside.
-There's live music most days of the week in restaurants.
+There's live music most days of the week in many restaurants.
 On weekends there are public music events at dance halls and at the VFW.
 You could call them "fay-do-dos", an old name for a barn dance with an overnight stay in the hay loft.

 There's great food!
-There's all kinds of seafood: shrimp, blue crabs, oysters, catfish, redfish, flounder, and speckled trout, to name a few.
+There's all kinds of seafood: shrimp available, blue crabs, oysters, catfish, red fish, flounder, and speckled trout, to name a few.
 A lot of the fish and seafood is fried to perfection.

-It's crawfish season early spring.
-I normally eat four pounds.
+Craw-fish season is January through June.
 Pork is big and it's fixed to die for.
 It's common to go into a place for lunch and order a "plate lunch", always a great meal.
-Several places in town serve Po-Boys.
+Several places in town serve Po'-Boys.
 You can order shrimp, oysters, crab, catfish, or some combination of meats.
 There's some old time places that serve some foods that are traditional and....interesting.
 For the most part, it is not expensive to eat out.
 I see no reason eat at any fast food chains.